That1M8Head/QVSED/README.md

 ![QVSED screenshot, showing the help message](qvsed-screenshot.png)

 "Volatile" means that QVSED is entirely stateless - once you open a file, QVSED doesn't store any file paths or any other data other than the text contents of the file you loaded.
 Additionally, QVSED won't prompt you if you're about to potentially lose an unsaved file, since it doesn't know of any file metadata.
-You may be prompted if you're about to overwrite a file, but that's up to your OS, not QVSED.

 QVSED follows the philosophy of ultra-minimalism, with its heavy emphasis on just editing text and nothing more.
 QVSED's editing style is text-based, not file-based like basically every other editor out there.
 Text goes in, from a file, and then text later comes out, into another or perhaps the same file.

+QVSED works well as a simple scratchpad, but it's also quite useful for more involved editing operations, providing a seamless experience without posing prompts for potentially destructive actions.
-QVSED can be used as a simple scratchpad or throwaway editor, as well as a general editing software application, since it won't prompt you if you do anything destructive, It stays out of your way on many occasions.
-Whether or not that's a good thing is up to you.
+It's not as powerful as something like Vim or even ed, but it provides a unique editing experience you won't find anywhere else.
+Whether or not this is a good thing is up to you.

 QVSED is a PyQt5 rewrite of my older project, [ASMED (Another SMol EDitor)](https://github.com/That1M8Head/ASMED), which was written using Windows Forms, and was quite obviously only for Windows.